do-dpc/do-dpc/docs/source/getting_started/credit.rst

 Credit
 ======
-The developers of **do-ddpc** own credit to CVXPY_ which run at the core of the DPC package.
+The developers of **do-dpc** own credit to CVXPY_ which run at the core of the DPC package.

 .. _CVXPY: https://www.cvxpy.org/